 “Ma’am,” they said.
-“Your husband has died, he had a stroke.”
+“Your husband has died; he had a stroke.”

-Nena could only muster “What?”
+Nena could only muster, “What?”

 “Luis Rogelio is dead.
 He started to get up to give his speech and fell suddenly.
 We’re very sorry.”

 Before Luis Rogelio’s death, Nena was joyous.
 She was indispensable to her family.
-Her relationship with her mother was particularly special.
+Her relationship with her mother was exceptional.
 From a young age, she became her mother’s midwife and received all of her siblings at their birth.
 Nena was the first to hold them and bring them to their mother’s breast to feed.